 4. Replacing or removing appended data sources

-In Harmoni you can replace or remove existing data sources from your project.
+In Harmoni, you can replace or remove existing data sources from your project.
 When working with linked data sources, Harmoni will ask you to validate the linking information.
 Even when the sources have been appended previously, the append process needs to be performed again to ensure that the matching information is still valid.

 Overwrite appended sources